Schwarzschild deformed supergravity background: possible geometry origin of fermion generations and mass hierarchy: Three generations from one Fermi field

 Transforming in this integral and in equations (\ref{18}), (\ref{19}) coordinate $z \to \tau$ like in (\ref{8}), and taking into account that near the $IR$ end of the throat $F_{R,L} \sim \tau^{\pm q/\eta}$ (see (\ref{18}), (\ref{19})) and $dz / \sqrt{U} \sim d\tau$ (see expression for $U$ in (\ref{9})) we see that finitness of integral (\ref{22}) demands:

 For smooth $IR$ end of metric (\ref{6}) or (\ref{9}) ($\eta = 1$) this integral is non-divergent only for one mode $q = 0$.
 In case

 integral (\ref{23}) is finite for three modes (three fermion generations) $q = 0, \pm 1$.
 Thus, we reproduce here result of \cite{Apple} but not for the extra 2-sphere as a background but for the Schwarzschild deformed supergravity background (\ref{6}), (\ref{7}).
+Below it is shown that physically interesting results are obtained for $\eta = 3$ in (\ref{9}).